Chrysanthemumer/CS550-P1/README.md

 CS550
 ========

-The projects (3) were moved to bfeng/mytorrent.
+The projects (total 3) were moved to bfeng/mytorrent.
 Please visit and star. tyvm!